 I’m in awe of the athletic gifts possessed by Michael Phelps, Naomi Osaka, Simone Biles.
 But I’m even more in awe of their courage as they renew their vows to their own full selves, including their emotional wellbeing.
 Few will be able to follow their athletic footsteps, but many can follow their path towards mental health.

 Today, looking back, I remember the cheese pizza that Eloise and I shared so long ago.
 At the time, I didn’t give much thought to her anything-except-math choice in majors.
 Now, I view that moment as her commitment to her full self, her refusing to allow her gift to consume her.
 I didn’t keep in touch with Eloise after college, but I hope she still enjoys poetry and ballet, Spanish and guitar — which she liked in college.

 I hope she enjoys math as well — math redefined in her own terms, on solid ground, in the light above the rabbit hole.

-All identifying information about “Mr. X” has been changed to protect confidentiality.
+*All identifying information about “Eloise” has been changed.

 Amy Kaufman Burk is a therapist-turned-author in Chapel Hill, North Carolina.
-Amy’s first novel, Hollywood High: Achieve The Honorable, follows Caroline Black through tenth grade, in a school with over forty languages spoken among the students.
-The story deals with homophobic bullying, racial and economic diversity, and the power of friendship.
-Amy’s second novel, Tightwire, follows a fictional psychotherapy from three perspectives — the rookie therapist scrambling to build a treatment — the patient struggling to heal — the supervisor guiding the young therapist through the complex emotional terrain of her first case.
-This novel was written in support of same-sex parents, to fight the stigma of mental issues, and with deep respect for the human capacity to heal.
+Amy’s second novel, Tightwire, follows a psychotherapy from three perspectives — the rookie therapist scrambling to build a treatment — the patient struggling to heal — the supervisor guiding the young therapist through the complex emotional terrain of her first case.
+The story follows the patient — a gorgeous child of the circus, raised to perform for an audience — as he redefines his identity and finds his path to mental health.
+This novel was written to fight the stigma of mental issues, and with deep respect for the human capacity to heal.